-- Use Numicon in EYFS (ensuring concrete understanding through visual and kinaesthetic experience) - Adopted a Shanghai methodology in years 1 and 2 (again using concrete apparatus to aid understanding).
-This is constantly under review and will be adapted and changed as assessments are used to establish areas of success and those for development - Changing the progression policy (specifically focused on calculation) throughout the school to ensure that teachers understand the importance of basic number facts and tables - Moving away from setting in the lower school (Years 1-4) in order to prevent a ceiling of achievement - Using planning scrutiny to identify classes that may be moving on too quickly or covering too many themes in a short period of time - Developing an assessment system which clearly identifies children who are making progress against the baseline taken in Sept 2015
+- Use Numicon in EYFS (ensuring concrete understanding through visual and kinaesthetic experience) - Changing the progression policy (specifically focused on calculation) throughout the school to ensure that teachers understand the importance of basic number facts and tables - Moving away from setting in the lower school (KS1) in order to prevent a ceiling of achievement - Using planning scrutiny to identify classes that may be moving on too quickly or covering too many themes in a short period of time - Developing an assessment system which clearly identifies children who are making progress against the baseline taken in Sept 2015 - Ensuring all teachers follow the National Curriculum objectives for the year group they teach.
+Also to be aware of the year group below and above their own, to ensure teachers are confident with where the children have come from and what the expectations are for the following year.